 ■ define and contrast population and sample, parameter and estimate

 ■ write down and justify criteria required of 'good' point estimators, and check whether or not a proposed estimator within a stated statistical model satisfies these criteria;

-■ apply the principle of maximum likelihood to obtain point and interval estimates of parameters in one-parameter and multi-parameter statistical models, making appropriate use of numerical methods for optimisation;
+■ apply the principle of maximum likelihood to obtain point and interval estimates of parameters in statistical models, making appropriate use of numerical methods for optimisation;

 ■ formulate and carry out hypothesis tests in Normal models, as well as general likelihood-based models, correctly using the terms null hypothesis, alternative hypothesis, test statistic, rejection region, significance level, power, p-value;